We Redesigned Our Website: Here’s What We Learned

 The Five Whys exercise never ends up with a statement about yourself.

-This is uniquely interesting when it comes to founders, who may share a large portion of their identity with that of their company.
+This is uniquely interesting when it comes to founders, who may share a large portion of their identity with their company.
 Ultimately, the essence of that identity is a story in which they’re only the guide.

 That’s a humbling point of view.
 And from a brand strategy perspective, it’s an effective one.